How to tell if your phone is original or counterfeit: a complete guide

 Apple has an official website where you can enter your iPhone's serial number to find out if it's authentic.
 You can find this number in the Device Information menu.

-Access to: checkcoverage.apple.com and enter the number.
-If an error appears or the data does not match, it may not be genuine..
+Go to checkcoverage.apple.com and enter the number.
+If an error appears or the information doesn't match, it may not be genuine.

 Plus, as we mentioned, no iPhone has external card slots, and all of its buttons, finishes, and materials are recognizable by touch.
 So if you're interested in learning more about other phones, check out our review.